- by Medikoe Health Expert

 How does it affect your blood glucose level?

 When you do moderate exercise, like walking, it makes your heart beat a little faster and breathe a little harder.
-It also makes the insulin in body work better.
-Do not overdo anything.
+It also makes the insulin in body work better which, in the long run, helps controlling blood sugar levels.

 Note We at Medikoe provide you with the best healthcare articles written and endorsed by experts of the healthcare industry to boost you knowledge.
 However, we strongly recommend that users consult a doctor or concerned service provider for expert diagnosis before acting on this information.